IEEE-ITSS-HAIT/2024-IEEE-ITSS-PBP/README.md

 :bulb: Welcome to the official repository for the `2nd IEEE ITSS Student Competition in Pedestrian Behavior Prediction`!

 This competition focuses on Short-Term Pedestrian Trajectory Prediction (ST-PTP) and Long-Term Pedestrian Trajectory Prediction (LT-PTP).
-PTP forecasts a pedestrian's future trajectory from a bird's-eye view, using observed data from six surrounding cameras and lidar.
+PTP forecasts a pedestrian's future trajectory from a bird's-eye view, utilizing observed data from six surrounding cameras and lidar.
 The Short-Term Prediction (ST) targets a 3-second future path, while the Long-Term Prediction (LT) extends to 7 seconds.

 ## Sponsors